INTRODUCING ALEXANDRIA

 An honest attempt to make knowledge — and its recognition — truly free.
 For everyone.
 Forever.

-Today I’m open-sourcing Alexandria: a desktop and mobile application that turns every device into a full node in a decentralized education network with verifiable, learner-owned credentials.
+Today I’m publicly announcing and open-sourcing Alexandria: a desktop and mobile application that turns every device into a full node in a decentralized education network with verifiable, learner-owned credentials.

 Why Build This